loyvsc/DesktopNotifications/README.md

 The `DesktopNotifications.Avalonia` package offers support for the [Avalonia](https://github.com/AvaloniaUI/Avalonia) project.
 It doesn't do much on its own, it just provides helpers to register the `INotificationManager` with the application builder.
 You can see an example of it in the Example.Avalonia project.

-# Help wanted

-My MacBook Pro is 11 years old now and it does not run OSX Mojave or higher.
-Unfortunately, Apple deprecated `NSUserNotificationCenter` with OSX 10.14 and I suppose they want us to use the newer `UNUserNotificationCenter` API instead.
-I would kindly appreciate any contributions from folks that own a more modern Mac and are interested in implementing the OSX backend using the new API.

 # License